oracle/oracle-database-operator/docs/observability/README.md

 kubectl create cm exporter-config-file --from-file=exporter-config.yaml
 ```

-Note that in the above configuration file, the environment variables `DB_USERNAME` and `DB_PASSWORD` will be expanded
+Note that in the above configuration file, the environment variables `DB_USERNAME`, `DB_PASSWORD`, and `DB_CONNECT_STRING` will be expanded
 by the exporter.
-These environment variables
-are one of the default environment variables set by the DatabaseObserver controller.
-In the DatabaseObserver YAML file, you
-can set the following details:
+The DatabaseObserver controller sets them from the referenced Kubernetes Secret.
+Configure the Secret references in the `DatabaseObserver` YAML as follows:

 ```yaml
 spec: